mecid/mecid.github.io/_posts/2021-12-22-sf-symbols-in-swiftui.md

 ---
 title: SF Symbols in SwiftUI
 layout: post
+category: Mastering SwiftUI views
 ---

 Apple provides us with a set of different icons available across all the platforms called SF Symbols.
 SF Symbols package contains more than 3200 icons that we can use to visualize different states and actions in our apps.
 This week we will learn how to utilize the power of SF Symbols in SwiftUI views.

 #### Basics
-You can easily use SF Symbols in SwiftUI by using a particular initializer of the Image struct.
+You can easily use SF Symbols in SwiftUI by using a particular initializer of the *Image* struct.
 Let's take a look at a few quick examples.

 ```swift
 Image(systemName: "doc.on.doc")
 ```

 As you can see in the example above, we define an image with a system name.
-SwiftUI uses the systemName parameter for SF Symbol lookup.
+SwiftUI uses the *systemName* parameter for SF Symbol lookup.
 Keep in mind that you can use string interpolation to show an SF Symbol as the part of any text.

 ```swift
 Text("Super star \(Image(systemName: "star"))")
 ```

-Another SwiftUI view that plays well with SF Symbols is Label.
-The Label view contains both text and an image and shows them according to the current context.
+Another SwiftUI view that plays well with SF Symbols is *Label*.
+The *Label* view contains both text and an image and shows them according to the current context.
 For example, it hides the text and shows only the image in a toolbar.

 ```swift
 Button(role: .destructive, action: {}) {